-This plan is written for those who do not have Gate A or VIP passes.
+This plan is written for those who do not have Universal Express or VIP passes.
 On a very busy day, however, an upgraded pass may be necessary to experience everything included on this list.
 You can learn more in our guide on upgraded tickets.

-There are information booths situated at high traffic areas throughout the park distributing current wait times and show schedules.
-You can also check current wait times, showtimes, and character greeting times on your mobile phone at universalstudioshollywood.com/ushwaittimes.
-Note that should you experience slow cell service, free WiFi is offered under the network name UNIVERSAL.
+There are information booths situated at high traffic areas throughout the park for any guest inquiries.
+You can also check current wait times, showtimes, and character greeting times on your mobile phone at universalstudioshollywood.com/ushwaittimes or by downloading the Official Universal Studios Hollywood mobile app on iOS and Android devices.
+Note that should you experience slow cell service, free WiFi is offered under the network name UNIVERSAL and xfinitywifi.

 #1 – Park Entrance

-Aim to be at at the Universal Studios Hollywood turnstiles at least thirty minutes prior to the posted opening time.
+Aim to be at at the Universal Studios Hollywood turnstiles at least forty-five minutes prior to the posted opening time.
 Allow at least twenty minutes to park walk through Citywalk, and get through security.
-A ticket booth attendant should provide you with a map and showtimes guide as you enter.
+A turnstile attendant should provide you with a map as you enter.

 #2 – Harry Potter & the Forbidden Journey

-Restrictions and Access: 48 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 48 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Soar above Hogwarts Castle and experience an unforgettable thrilling adventure with Harry Potter and his friends.
-Wait Times: Up to 15 minutes on slow days, up to 140 minutes on the busiest days.
+Wait Times: Up to 15 minutes on slow days, up to 240 minutes on the busiest days.

 Head down to the lower lot, located to the left of the Simpsons Ride.
-Home to Transformers: The Ride 3D, Jurassic Park: The Ride, and Revenge of the Mummy: The Ride.
+Home to Transformers: The Ride 3D, Revenge of the Mummy: The Ride, and Jurassic World: The Ride.

 Bear right and head toward the unmissable Transformers mural upon reaching The Lower Lot.

-Restrictions and Access: 40 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 40 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Prepare for battle with the Autobots, led by Optimus Prime and Bumblebee, as you evade the nefarious Megatron in a 3D motion simulated dark ride.
 Wait Times: Up to 30 minutes on slow days, up to 140 minutes on the busiest days.
 Hit it first to avoid these waits.